 The Christmas Pickle: One of the strangest Christmas traditions and one I did not know about until after I started looking into Christmas traditions.
 This tradition has three different possibilities of origin.

-Christmas Movies: An absolute favorite tradition of mine is sitting down in front of the television and watching a Christmas movie classic.
+Christmas Movies: An absolute favorite tradition of mine is sitting down in front of the television and watching a classic Christmas movie.
 Some of my favorite Christmas memories as a child were made watching Christmas Vacation, Home Alone, or Rudolph the Red-Nosed Reindeer.

 Christmas Turkey: Turkey in America is synonymous with Thanksgiving, but the bird is also known to be a centerpiece for Christmas.
 This tradition has never been a staple in my home as we typically ate something different at Christmas, but it is still referenced in various Christmas stories.